matheustanaka/Next-Level-Week/README.md

 ---

 Ecoleta is a simple marketplace of waste collection.
-The idea behind the application is basically connect people with a business take away the garbage.
+The idea behind the application is basically connect people with a business to take away the garbage.

 ## Screenshots